pywbem/pywbem/docs/development.rst

 This page is automatically updated whenever the Git repo for this package changes the branch from which this documentation is built.

-In order to build the documentation locally from the Git work directory, issue:
+In order to build the documentation locally from the Git work directory,
+execute:

 ::